AFTER nine months in office, Vice President Communities Josh Muirhead has decided that he wants one more year in the role.

 When asked why students should lend Josh their vote, he said: “I’ve proven that I am more than willing to fight for students.

 “If I can’t do something, I’m honest about it.
-I have an achievable manifesto and I have built relationships with university staff.
+I have an achievable manifesto and have built strong relationships with University staff.
 I’ve done a lot of groundwork which I can build on if re-elected.”